TobikoData/sqlmesh/docs/concepts/models/python_models.md

 The dependencies defined in the model decorator take precedence over any dynamic references inside the function.
 Therefore, in the example above, only `upstream_dependency` will be captured while `another_dependency` will be ignored.

 ## Batching
-If the result of a Python model is very large, it may be required to split up the upload into multiple batches.
+If the output of a Python model is very large, it may be required to split up the upload into multiple batches.
 With PySpark, this won't be a problem because all computation is done in a distributed fashion, but with Pandas, all data is stored in memory.
-Instead of returning a single dataframe, you can yield dataframes to minimize the amount of data needed to be processed at once.
+Instead of returning a single DataFrame instance, you can return multiple instances using Python generator API to minimize the memory footprint by reducing the size of data that is loaded into memory at any given point.

 ```
 @model(